emailam/LZ77CompressionAndDecompression/README.md

 # Usage
 To use this project, clone the repository and compile the Java files using a Java compiler.
 Run LZ77CompressProgram.java to compress data and LZ77DecompressProgram.java to decompress data.
 The user must provide the appropriate input files for each operation.
 # Contact
-For any questions or further information, please contact me at:
+For any questions or further information, please contact us at:
 1. mohamedkhaledfcai@gmail.com
 2. a.mohamad.abdelwahab@gmail.com
 3. alitarek664@gmail.com